Conrad Lant

 Conrad Thomas Lant (born 15 January 1963), also known by his stage name Cronos, is an English musician.
-He is the founder, vocalist, and bassist of the thrash/black metal band Venom.
+He is the founder, vocalist, and bassist of the heavy metal band Venom.

 Biography

 Early life

-After playing in a couple of high school bands—Dwarfstar and Album Graecum—Lant took the stage name Cronos and, in 1979, joined a band called Guillotine as a guitarist.
+After playing in a couple of high school bands—Dwarfstar (also featuring Kevin "Ropa" Robson - bass, Graeme "Shamus" Newton - drums and vocalist Keith "Bod" Ballard) and a short lived "futuristic metal cyberpunk" band called Album Graecum—Lant took the stage name Cronos and, in 1979, joined a band called Guillotine as a guitarist.
 There, he met Jeffrey Dunn, who later became Mantas.
 In 1979, the original bassist left one week before a church hall gig.
-Instead of canceling the show, Cronos took up the bass, and they changed the band name to Venom.
+Instead of cancelling the show, Cronos took up the bass, and they changed the band name to Venom.
 Cronos has since continued to play bass throughout his career in Venom.
-In 1980, the band's vocalist, Clive Archer (stage name Jesus Christ), left the band, leaving Cronos to take over that role as well, finalizing the band as a three-piece group.
+In 1980, the band's vocalist, Clive Archer (stage name Jesus Christ), left the band, leaving Cronos to take over that role as well, finalising the band as a three-piece group.

 Cronos started working at a recording studio called Impulse Studios after he left school.
 The studio had a number of labels releasing albums by folk musicians and local TV comedians, although he eventually convinced the studio to start a label for rock bands.
 The label, called Neat Records, began signing bands from across the UK and releasing singles and albums from 1980 onward.
 As the members of Venom could not afford studio time, Cronos persuaded the studio engineer to let him use some free time in exchange for staying late after work and doing other unpaid tasks.
 Cronos sent many copies of Venom demos to various record labels and to the rock press, where a journalist for Sounds magazine, Geoff Barton, featured three Venom songs in his playlist.
 This caught the attention of Neat Records, who then agreed to release the first Venom single.

 Cronos was also responsible for designing and creating the Venom logo and the sleeve artwork for their many singles and album releases.
 He wanted to use the Sigil of Baphomet as the band's main emblem but sought to create a new and original version of the sigil.
 He began redesigning it, and the Venom logo was drawn and redrawn many times until he was satisfied.
 The development of the logo can be traced through the band's many single and album covers, as it becomes increasingly refined over the years.
 The logo continues to evolve, as Cronos still designs new versions for merchandise and future albums.